industrial-edge/slmp-connector-getting-started/docs/Installation.md

 ![IIH_Settings](/docs/graphics/IIH_Settings.png)

 As soon as the SLMP Connector is installed and started on the same IED as the IIH Configurator, the connector is visible within the configurator.
-In this example we want to configure an SLMP connection to a Mitsubishi FX5U (iQF) PLC.
+In this example we want to configure a SLMP connection to a Mitsubishi FX5U (iQF) PLC.

 Here is an overview of permitted data types for the Mitsubishi iQR/iQF PLCs: